Michelle, 20, Bronx, NY

 When people find me through my music, a lot of them know I’m transgender and some of them don’t know.
 But when they friend me on Facebook, they find out.
 I don’t think they know while they’re watching me perform.

 I love playing solo, and also love playing with my studio band.
 The energy is bigger and better with a band.
 I’ve played almost 200 shows.
 I’ve been on tour a few times.
 Everything’s DIY, which is “do it yourself.”
 The music industry is dying.
 You don’t make much money these days.
+That’s why some start learning about investing, such as roth ira uk, to make money.
 I book everything myself.
 I do all my promotion myself.
 My mom drives.
 Usually I’m supposed to pay for gas on tours, but on the last trip she was like, “It feels like a vacation.
 You don’t have to pay for gas.”
 She’s that rock ‘n roll.

 When I first started performing, a lot of girls would hit on me after the shows.
 One girl wrote my name all over her notebooks at school.
 Another girl pretended I was going out with her.
 Some really weird things happen when you’re performing.